Remarkable isn’t it, how fintech has reconstructed payments and financial services, changing how payments work?

 Yes, the challenges are many.
 But the most innovative solutions emerge when banks and fintech work together.
 As many there are challenges, solutions to these challenges are not impossible.

 It may take a little extra elbow grease to make things work at times, but finding a way to surpass these challenges and more, will contribute to the era of rising fintech the country is experiencing.
-One such example is our very own, RazorpayX, a neobanking platform.
+One such example is our very own RazorpayX Banking Suite for Businesses.

-We started our neobanking journey by creating a whole new platform on which we could build products and integrations.
-We created an entire API and dashboard payouts platform over a virtual account setup that merchants could use during the early access in 2018.
+We created an entire API and dashboard payouts platform over a RazorpayX Lite setup that merchants could use during the early access in 2018.
 As we scaled, we realised current accounts are the heart of the product to support higher volumes of transactions.

 We built RazorpayX with Current Accounts in partnership with RBL Bank and included all standard banking services like cheque book, debit cards, and accounting statements.
 For payroll, we acquired Opfin, a payroll and HR management software company, that also manages tax filing and compliance via a unified platform, without having to hire any external vendors.